Firazyr is a brand-name injection prescribed for hereditary angioedema. Firazyr contains the active ingredient icatibant acetate.

 Injection site reactions

 Injection site reactions are the most frequent side effect of Firazyr use.
-In clinical trials, 97% of people who took Firazyr had an injection site reaction.
-Only 33% of people who took a placebo (an injection with no active drug) reported an injection site reaction.
+In clinical trials, injection site reactions were the most commonly reported side effects of Firazyr.

-Injection site reactions occurred at about the same rate in people who gave themselves Firazyr injections as in people who received injections from a healthcare provider.
+Injection site reactions occurred at about the same rate in people who gave themselves Firazyr injections as in people who received injections from a healthcare professional.
 No serious injection site reactions were reported.

-Injection site reactions occur where the drug is injected (the belly).
+Injection site reactions occur where the drug is injected (under the skin of the abdomen).
 Commonly reported injection site reactions from Firazyr include the following:

 • bruising